-The fair values of foreign exchange forwards are determined by comparing the contracted forward exchange rate to the current market exchange rate.
+The fair values of foreign exchange ("Fx") forwards are determined by comparing the contracted forward exchange rate to the current market exchange rate.
 The current market exchange rates are determined by using market spot rates, forward rates and interest rate curves for the underlying countries.
-Our Fx forwards are classified as Level II in the fair value hierarchy.
+Our foreign exchange forwards are classified as Level II in the fair value hierarchy.